Civil Engineering Building (H20)

 Associate Professor in the School of Civil and Environmental Engineering

-Level 1: I use geographic information to enhance location-based decision-making.
+Level 1: I use geographic information systems to support location-based decision-making.

-Level 2: I conduct geospatial information research that allows us to improve the way we view, understand, design, plan, manage, analyse, interpret, and extract spatio-temporal information such as patterns and trends of geospatial data.
+Level 2: I develop geospatial technologies that allow us to improve the way we view, understand, design, plan, manage, analyse, interpret, and extract information such as patterns and trends of geospatial data.

 Level 3: I investigate point clouds from terrestrial, mobile and airborne lidar (known as light detection and ranging) mapping, images from unmanned aerial vehicle mapping, and airborne/satellite imagery for the purposes of data segmentation and classification, digital elevation modelling, feature extraction, building edge detection, change detection and monitoring environmental changes.